 Find the longest subset with sum less than K

-almost 4 years ago.
+about 4 years ago.

 In the course of finding an internship I applied to bunch of the top tech companies.
 Some refused my application, other ignore it.
 One gave me a programming challenge (I can't say the name unfortunately) in which I got a couple of interesting problems to solve.

 One of the problems consist of finding the longest subset with a sum less than a given integer.

 * 'K' the max sum

 my first approach as always is "don't reinvent the wheel" and Google it to find the optimal algorithm.
 However this is a challenge in which my programming skills are tested so I grabbed pen and papers and start with the most obvious way.

 - start at the "start" position - start summing up until we go over K - save the length - increment the "start" position - and repeat